Arthofer/gcp-vault/README.md

 $ gcloud init --console-only
 Welcome!
 This command will take you through the configuration of gcloud.
 ...
+gcloud has now been configured!
+You can use [gcloud config] to change more gcloud settings.

+Your active configuration is: [default]

+[compute]
+region = us-central1
+zone = us-central1-a
+[core]
+account = youraccount@gmail.com
+disable_usage_reporting = True
+project = vault-20160301
 ```

 ### Install Terraform